 How long?
-The average 65-year-old American can expect to live for more than 19 additional years.
+In 2020, the average 65-year-old American could expect to live for another 18.5 years.
 Keep in mind as well that life expectancy has increased at a steady pace over the years, and is expected to continue increasing.